4 Refreshing Books for Moms of Older Adopted Children

 I started reading Katie’s blog half a dozen years ago now.
 She was mentioned in an article somewhere and when I went to her site I fell in love with her writing style.

 Katie adopted thirteen (yep!) girls in Uganda while she was still single.
-Her book, Kisses from Katie, tells some of the delightful, but also difficult, stories of how God built her family.
+Her book, Kisses from Katie, tells some the delightful, but also difficult, stories of how God built her family.

 When I first read her story, I was a little jealous.
-At that point we were hoping to adopt but had not brought a child home and the idea that someone had thirteen while I was longing for one was a bit daunting.
+At that point, we were hoping to adopt but had not brought a child home and the idea that someone had thirteen while I was longing for one was a bit daunting.

 But I recently reread the book after bringing two children home and had a very different perspective.
 Don’t get me wrong.
 I’m the type who would still love to have a dozen kids, no matter how difficult they were (my husband says I’m a glutton for punishment), so this isn’t about the number of children.